defndaines/kiroku/national-book-award.md

 - [ ] 1991: Orlando Patterson _Freedom, Vol. 1: Freedom in the Making of Western Culture_
 - [ ] 1992: Paul Monette _Becoming a Man: Half a Life Story_
 - [ ] 1993: Gore Vidal _United States: Essays 1952–1992_
-- [ ] 1994: Sherwin B. Nuland _How We Die: Reflections on Life's Final Chapter_
+- [ ] 1994: Sherwin B. Nuland _How We Die: Reflections on Life’s Final Chapter_
-- [ ] 1995: Tina Rosenberg _The Haunted Land: Facing Europe's Ghosts After Communism_
+- [ ] 1995: Tina Rosenberg _The Haunted Land: Facing Europe’s Ghosts After Communism_
 - [ ] 1996: James Carroll _An American Requiem: God, My Father, and the War that Came Between Us_
 - [ ] 1997: Joseph J. Ellis _American Sphinx: The Character of Thomas Jefferson_
 - [ ] 1998: Edward Ball _Slaves in the Family_